 Beginning my undergraduate career at CU in 2014, I jumped head first into all the Energy Club had to offer.
 I found myself wanting to attribute more, and after my first semester in the club, I ran for Vice President of Corporate Outreach.
-As the 2015-2016 VP, I hope to build new relationships and strengthen existing ones with a broad spectrum of companies.
+As the 2015-2016 VP, I hoped to build new relationships and strengthen existing ones with a broad spectrum of companies.
 It is my goal for the club and its members to connect with professionals in industry and form ties that benefit all parties.

 I personally study mechanical engineering, and I am very passionate about energy efficiency and the environment.

-As of Fall 2016, I am a freshman majoring in chemical engineering.
+As of Fall 2017, I am a sophomore majoring in chemical engineering.
 Currently, I am primarily interested in the energy aspects my major has to offer and would like to improve or discover new forms of renewable energy in the future.
 To gain more knowledge of this field of study, I joined the CU Energy Club in anticipation of experiencing and learning more about energy, both globally and locally.
 Throughout my stay here, I hope to help the club continue functioning smoothly and enlightening others about energy.